-A thesis option (Research Track) candidate may petition to be exempt from his/her final examination provided his/her degree plan GPR is 3.500 or greater and he/she has the approval of the advisory committee, the head of the student’s major department, or intercollegiate chair, if appropriate, and the Office of Graduate and Professional Studies.
+A thesis option (Research Track) candidate may petition to be exempt from his/her final examination provided his/her degree plan GPA is 3.500 or greater and he/she has the approval of the advisory committee, the head of the student’s major department, or intercollegiate chair, if appropriate, and the Graduate and Professional School.
 It is required that the petition for exemption be submitted the same semester the student intends to submit the thesis.

 For the Non-Thesis Option (Professional Track) student, a thesis is not required.
 A final comprehensive examination is required.
 Exemptions from final examinations are not allowed.
 Additionally, a technical paper prepared on a topic relevant to Marine Resources Management is required for Non-Thesis Option (Professional Track) students to complete the MARM degree.
 The technical paper will be developed under the guidance of the student’s advisory committee.